nationalarchives/tna-judgments-parser/docs/numbering3.md

 This mirrors Word’s behaviour: whenever a shallower level emits, all deeper levels are discarded so that the next child list will restart with its configured `<w:start>` or override.

 **Legacy analogue.** The backtracking code implicitly resets children because it recomputes every counter from scratch for the target paragraph, stopping once it reaches the right level.
-It also contains explicit loops that decrement `count` whenever it sees deeper levels (e.g., the `prevContainsNumOverrideAtLowerLevel` flags around lines 830–860) plus the “BasedOn” exception around lines 744‑750 that told it to keep the child counter alive for style-only inheritance. `ShouldSkipReset(...)` is the single-pass equivalent of that exception.
+It also contains explicit loops that decrement `count` whenever it sees deeper levels (e.g., the `prevContainsNumOverrideAtLowerLevel` flags around lines 830–860) plus the “BasedOn” exception around lines 744‑750 that told it to keep the child counter alive for style-only inheritance.
+That exemption required `prevIlvl > 0`; otherwise the reset happened unconditionally—exactly the behavior we enforce here so root-level sections like **test76** reset their children.

 ## 4. Caching Parent Values